brainstem-org/brainstem_support/docs/datamodel.md

 - [__Modules__](/datamodel/modules/) Modules are standardized yet flexible containers for describing various aspects of experimental conditions and data, including procedures, equipment, data acquisition, consumable stocks.
 - [__Personal attributes__](/datamodel/personal_attributes/) Personal attributes are model elements that are typically shared within individual laboratories or research groups and includes setups, inventories, behavioral paradigms and data storage.
 - [__Resources__](/datamodel/resources/) Resources represent the various materials, equipment, and entities involved in neuroscience research.
 These include consumables, hardware devices, and suppliers.
-- [____Taxonomies__](/datamodel/taxonomies/) Taxonomies provide standardized vocabularies and classification systems for various aspects of neuroscience research.
+- [__Taxonomies__](/datamodel/taxonomies/) Taxonomies provide standardized vocabularies and classification systems for various aspects of neuroscience research.
 - [__Dissemination__](/datamodel/dissemination/) Dissemination focuses on capturing information related to the publication and sharing of research findings.
 - [__Users__](/datamodel/users/) The Users models manages the authentication, authorization, and organizational aspects of the platform.

 ## Example usage of the flexible modular design
 {: .no_toc }

 Extracellular recording during a behavioral session from a rat.
+The subject related models are green, and the session related models are blue.

 [![data_model_example](https://support.brainstem.org/assets/images/data_model_example_v6.png)](https://support.brainstem.org/assets/images/data_model_example_v6.png)

 # Permissions implementation and inheritance
 Permissions are implemented on an object level, inheriting permissions from users, groups, and projects and personal attributes.
-Please see the dedicated page on [permissions](/datamodel/permissions/).
+Please see the dedicated page on permissions.

+[Permissions]({{"/datamodel/permissions/"|absolute_url}}){: .btn .fs-5 .mb-4 .mb-md-0 .mr-4}

+# Schemas
+The Schemas in BrainSTEM define the structure and organization of data for various components of the platform.
+They ensure consistency and standardization across different types of information.
+The main schema categories are: modules, consumables resources, coordinates-systems and relationships between models.
+Learn more on the schema page below.

+[Schemas]({{"/datamodel/schemas/"|absolute_url}}){: .btn .fs-5 .mb-4 .mb-md-0 .mr-4}

 # Expandability
 The data model is built around a standardized structure that maintains expandability allowing for incorporation of new methods, techniques, data types, resources and expanded taxonomies.